AndrewGibbs/PathFinder/README.md

 * A ssuitable sequence of these paths is chosen via Dijkstra's algorithm
 * Quadrature points are allocated along these contours

+## Setup

+After downloading from GitHub, open Matlab and navigate to the PathFinder folder.
+Then run ```addPaths.m``` to add all necessary paths to the Matlab search path.

+If you have the Matlab Coder package installed, you can also run ```compile_all.m```, to produce MEX code optimised for your operating system.

 ## Basic usage

-After downloading from GitHub, open Matlab and navigate to the PathFinder folder.
-Then run ```addPaths()``` to add all necessary paths to the Matlab search path.

 Typical syntax, when a and b are finite:
 ```matlab